jeertmans/manim-slides/docs/source/reference/sharing.md

 A major advantage of HTML files is that they can be opened cross-platform, granted one has a modern web browser (which is pretty standard).

+See [HTML Presentations](html.md) for the choice between the default RevealJS export and the first-party `--to=html-player` export.
+The first-party player is offline in both asset-backed and `--one-file` modes and supports reverse navigation and mobile input.

 ### Sharing HTML and animation files

 First, you need to create the HTML file and its assets directory.